All About Drawings

 The difference between drawing and sketching is simply the time you take to do one or the other.
 A drawing takes a good amount of time and care.
 A sketch is meant to quickly capture a subject.

-I've realized I'm not quite established with sketching.
-Once I've completed my sketch, I scan it so I can show it to you.
-To enable a good scanned image, I had to go over my sketches of roses to make them darker, so they will display properly.
+Generally, as soon as I finish a sketch, I scan it so I can show it to you.
+To enable a good scanned image, I go over my sketches of roses to make them darker, so they will display properly.
 When I go over my lines, I tend to tidy up the sketch!
-That's not a good thing to do.
-I think I lose a lot in the transition.
+That's not a good thing to do because I lose something in the transition.

-I saw these in a Barrington Barber drawing book.
+I saw images similar to these in a Barrington Barber drawing book.

 He is one of my favorite artists, I love his style and the way he portrays his subjects.